k3erg/marantz-denon-telnet/README.md

 ## What parts of the protocol are covered by this package?
 This packages only supports *COMMAND* and *RESPONSE* for now. *EVENTS* that get triggered by *COMMANDS* are omitted.
 I.e. a connection to the AVR is opened to issue one or several *COMMANDS* and as soon as the last *RESPONSE* is in, it will be closed.
 Further, this package will create a fifo-buffer that cues all commands, sent to the AVR.
 This is to respect the timeouts and intervals defined in the marantz and DENON AVR protocol and somewhat syncronise the *request COMMAND* and *RESPONSE* play.
+Consider, that you can only have one connection open to an AVR at the same time.

 ### marantz and DENON AVR control protocol
-According to the [Denon AVR control protocol](http://www.us.marantz.com/DocumentMaster/US/Marantz_FY16_AV_SR_NR_PROTOCOL_V01%282%29.xls) the following three data forms are defined.
+According to the [Denon AVR control protocol](http://www.us.marantz.com/DocumentMaster/US/Marantz_FY16_AV_SR_NR_PROTOCOL_V01%282%29.xls) the following three data forms are defined:

 Form | Purpose
 --- | ---